Flat 50% OFF - Limited Time Only!

 What’s the difference between cash accounting and accrual accounting?

-Cash accounting records income when received and expenses when paid.
-Accrual accounting records income when earned and expenses when incurred, providing a more comprehensive financial picture.
+Cash accounting records income when received and expenses when paid, while accrual accounting records income when earned and expenses when incurred.
+Accrual accounting gives a more comprehensive view of your finances.

 Can I use cash accounting for my business in India?